Jwiggiff/Flow-Launcher-Timezone-Conversion-Plugin/README.md

 ## Usage

 1. Type `tz` followed by the time you want to convert and the timezone you want to convert it to.
 You can also specify the timezone you want to convert from.
+In addition simply typing a timezone would show the current time in that timezone.
 2. Press `Enter` to copy the converted time to your clipboard.

 ## Problems or Feature Requests